adambard/learnxinyminutes-docs/vimscript.html.markdown

 " Call a function for its return value, and possibly for its side effects let animals = keys({'cow': 'moo', 'dog': 'woof', 'cat': 'meow'})

-" Call a function for its side effects only, ignore potential result call sign_undefine()
+" Call a function for its side effects only, ignore potential return value call sign_undefine()

 " The call() function calls a function reference and passes parameters as a